Alexander Grothendieck: Influence

-Grothendieck is considered by many to be the greatest mathematician of the twentieth century.
-In an obituary David Mumford and John Tate wrote:
+In an obituary, David Mumford and John Tate wrote:

 Although mathematics became more and more abstract and general throughout the 20th century, it was Alexander Grothendieck who was the greatest master of this trend.
 His unique skill was to eliminate all unnecessary hypotheses and burrow into an area so deeply that its inner patterns on the most abstract level revealed themselves—and then, like a magician, show how the solution of old problems fell out in straightforward ways now that their real nature had been revealed.

 By the 1970s, Grothendieck's work was seen as influential, not only in algebraic geometry and the allied fields of sheaf theory and homological algebra, but influenced logic, in the field of categorical logic.

 According to mathematician Ravi Vakil, "Whole fields of mathematics speak the language that he set up.
 We live in this big structure that he built.
 We take it for granted—the architect is gone".
 In the same article, Colin McLarty said, "Lots of people today live in Grothendieck's house, unaware that it's Grothendieck's house."